 - Floors and Walls:

-No pins, tacks, nails, screws, staples, glue or tape may be used on the walls outside the performance spaces.
+No pins, tacks, nails, screws, staples, glue or tape may be used on the walls outside the performance spaces and gallery.
 All notices, sign-in sheets, etc. should be posted on the bulletin boards provided for that purpose.

 Screws may be used on the floors in Matchboxes 1, 3 & 4.
 No screws or fasteners of any sort may be used on the floors in Matchbox 2, the Gallery, or the rehearsal studios.
 All care must be taken not to damage the dance floor surface in these spaces.

 With prior approval, the floors in Matchboxes 1, 3 & 4 may be painted, but they must be restored to the original color prior to completion of load-out.